Everything About Wood Floor Wax Removers and Stripping

 In this article:

-A hardwood floor is the most popular choice for homeowners across North America.
-Waxing floors has been a natural way to preserve the wood since the mid-1800s.
-In wealthier homes, craftsmen would hand scrape intricate parquet floors then seal them with wax to protect against moisture and spills.
+Hardwood floors are the most popular choice for homeowners across North America.
+Waxing hardwood floors have been a natural way to preserve hardwood floors since the mid-1800s.
+In wealthier homes, craftsmen would hand scrape intricate parquet hardwood floors and then seal them with wax to protect against moisture and spills.

 We’re not talking about floors with a polyurethane finish, that’s not wax, and you should never wax that finish.
-Instead, we’re talking about wood floors that have wax as their protective coat
+Instead, we’re talking about hardwood floors that have wax as their protective coat

-Wax is still a popular topcoat that brings out the beauty of each plank.
+Wax is still a popular topcoat that brings out the beauty of each hardwood plank.
 However, despite regular cleaning, wax can collect fine dirt and become dull over time.
-Reapplying wax rejuvenates the floor, but eventually creates a hazy build-up.
-The wax needs to be removed using a wood floor wax remover and reapplied to make the floor look new again.
+Reapplying wax rejuvenates the hardwood floor, but eventually creates a hazy build-up.
+The wax needs to be removed using a hardwood floor wax remover and reapplied to make the hardwood floor look new again.

-In this article, we’ll cover what wax is, how to use it, and the best wood floor wax stripper to use without damaging your floor.
+In this article, we’ll cover what wax is, how to use it, and the best hardwood floor wax stripper to use without damaging your hardwood floor.

 Why Wax Hardwood Floors?

-Floor wax typically contains two types of wax, carnauba, and beeswax.
+Hardwood floor wax typically contains two types of wax, carnauba, and beeswax.
 Carnauba is a hard-yellow substance derived from a Brazilian palm tree.
 Beeswax is a by-product of processing honey and is naturally soft.
 By combining the two with a solvent, they form a thick paste, or a liquid if it has more solvent.
-After applying the wax, the solvent evaporates, leaving the hardened wax behind, sealing the wood.
+After applying the wax, the solvent evaporates, leaving the hardened wax behind, and sealing the hardwood.

 Covering minor scratches - Wax diminishes or eliminates the appearance of light surface scratches and scuffs marks.

-Extends the Life of the Floor - Waxed floors have more protection.
-They can last many last years longer than unwaxed floors with regular maintenance.
+Extends the Life of the Hardwood Floor - Waxed hardwood floors have more protection.
+They can last many last years longer than unwaxed hardwood floors with regular maintenance.

-However, floor wax is not permanent or as hard as polyurethane.
+However, hardwood floor wax is not permanent or as hard as polyurethane.
 Wax does wear off and can become dull.
-If buffing doesn’t bring it back to life, it’s time to use a wood floor wax stripper to remove the old wax and apply a fresh coat.
+If buffing doesn’t bring it back to life, it’s time to use a hardwood floor wax stripper to remove the old wax and apply a fresh coat.

 - Add a few drops of mineral spirits on a clean, white rag.
 Rub an out of the way area.
 If a smear of yellow or brown color appears on the cloth, then it’s probably wax.